geshan/nextjs-weather-geo/README.md

 It will need a key from [API Ninjas](https://api-ninjas.com/api) for the weather to work.
 You can get a free key from them.

 You can also add a GA4 tracking ID to track the app.
-Both of these keys should be added to the `.env` file you can copy the `.env.example` file to `.env` and add the keys there by replacing the values shown below:
+Both of these keys should be added to the `.env.local` file you can copy the `.env.example` file to `.env.local` and add the keys there by replacing the values shown below:

 ```
 API_NINJAS_API_KEY="API_NINJAS_API_KEY-value"